bgporter/cello/README.md

 ## Values

 - actually, a proxy to a value.
 We store a `juce::Identifier` and a reference to a ValueTree that provides the actual storage; storing or retrieving the value through its variable needs to do so through the ValueTree API, but that's all kept out of sight.
-- templated on an underlying data type to hide the fact that we're working with `juce::var` objects internally. `cello::Value` objects remove concerns about type-safety hat `var`s introduce.
-- templated on an underlying data type to hide the fact that we're working with `juce::var` objects internally. `cello::Value` objects remove concerns about type-safety hat `var`s introduce.
+- templated on an underlying data type to hide the fact that we're working with `juce::var` objects internally. `cello::Value` objects remove concerns about type-safety that `var`s introduce.
 - can be set to always update their listeners when the value is set, even if the underlying value wasn't changed.
 - can be given validator functions that will be called when the value is set or retrieved.
 - arithmetic types have all of the in-place operators (`++`, `--`, `+=`, `-=`, `*=`, `/=`) defined.